TomSchimansky/CustomTkinter/Readme.md

 ### Advanced example with multiple CTkFrames

-Here I used the ``customtkinter.enable_macos_darkmode()`` command to enable the macOS darkmode, and used multpiple CTkFrames.
+Here I used the ``customtkinter.CTk()`` class to create the main window with two CTkFrame's and set the appearance mode to `System`.
 It has some kind of a menu on the left side, and I used all CustomTkinter elements there are at the moment.Maybe this is a good reference if you want to create your own application with this library.
 (Code: /complex_example.py)

-With macOS darkmode turned on, it looks like this:
+With macOS dark-mode turned on, it looks like this:

 ![](documentation_images/complex_example_dark.png)